-Yesterday, we didn’t just celebrate Valentine’s Day, but also Juan Ponce Enrile’s birthday.
-The Philippines’ former Senate President’s longevity has long been the subject of countless memes and jokes.
-He’s been around since 1924, which means that this year marks his 96th birthday.
-This senator has witnessed countless historical events, the comings and goings of multiple political regimes, and he’s still got an active career as a senator.
+Juan Ponce Enrile’s longevity has long been the subject of countless memes and jokes.
+The Philippines’ former Senate President been around since 1924, and has witnessed countless historical events, the comings and goings of multiple political regimes, and he’s still got an active career as a senator.
 Is he a vampire?
 Is he drinking from the fountain of youth?
 We may never know.
-Here are 8 things that of the same age as the seemingly immortal man:
+Here are 8 things of the same age as the seemingly immortal man:

 The very first cheeseburger was made by Californian Lionel Sternberger in 1924 when he was 16.
 It had the same ingredients of the cheeseburger we know and love today: lettuce, onion, beef patty, pickles, ketchup, and of course, a slice of cheddar cheese.

 The Philippines competed for the first time at the 1924 Summer Olympics in Paris.
 It is the nation’s debut in the Game, with only one participant, David Nepomuceno for track and field.
 He ranked 3rd in the 200m event while 6th for 100m.
 Unfortunately, he did not advance to the quarter-finals.